kevocode22/kevocode22/README.md

 ### I'm Kevin Ocampo, a full stack developer 👨‍💻

-💥 currently learning -->  Typescript
+💥 currently learning -->  Cypress

 Some of the things I love are  my family👨‍👩‍👧‍👦, football⚽, and pizza🍕.